 Electric Vehicle (EV) Charging Infrastructure Deployment Support

-The Massachusetts Executive Office of Energy and Environmental Affairs must facilitate an intergovernmental coordinating council (Council) to develop and implement an EV charging station deployment plan for the creation of an equitable, interconnected, accessible, and reliable EV charging network.
+The Massachusetts Executive Office of Energy and Environmental Affairs must facilitate an intergovernmental coordinating council (Council) to develop and implement an EV charging infrastructure deployment plan for the creation of an equitable, interconnected, accessible, and reliable EV charging network.
 The deployment plan must:

-• Comply with state emission reduction requirements;
+- Comply with state emission reduction requirements;

-• Facilitate ending the sale of non-zero emission vehicles by December 31, 2035; and,
+- Facilitate ending the sale of non-zero emission vehicles by December 31, 2035; and,

 The deployment plan must also assess:

-• The present and future condition of transportation electrification;
+- The present and future condition of transportation electrification;

-• Maintenance strategies for EV charging stations;
+- Maintenance strategies for EV chargers;

-(Reference Session Law Chapter 179, Section 81, 2022)
+(Reference Session Law Chapter 179, Section 81, 2022 and Senate Bill 2967 Sections 102-104, 2024)

 Jurisdiction: Massachusetts